illumos/ipd/ipd/0011/README.md

 thrust of this effort.
-Precursor issues [2988](https://illumos.org/issues/2988/) and [11945](https://illumos.org/issues/11945) are also part of the fallout from this project.
+Precursor issues [2988](https://illumos.org/issues/2988/) and [11945](https://illumos.org/issues/11945) are also part of the fallout from this project, and have been integrated into illumos-gate as of December 2019.

 ## History and Fundamentals

 Before Oracle closed OpenSolaris, there was a work-in-progress to solve this problem.
-Unfortunately, even a larval version of it did not escape into the open-source world.
+Unfortunately, even a larval version of this work did not escape into the open-source world.
 Post-illumos, multiple attempts tried to make NFS service in a zone (abbreviated to NFS-Zone for the rest of this document).

-One distro, NexentaStor, managed to implement a version in their child of illumos.
+One distribution, NexentaStor, managed to implement a version in their child of illumos.
 This work from Nexenta forms the basis for what is planned to be brought to illumos-gate.

 Prior to this project, NFS instantiated its state assuming it would only run in the global zone.
-This state covers three different modules: `nfssrv` (the NFS server kernel module), `klmmod` (kernel lock manager module), and `sharefs` (the kernel "sharetab" filesystem).
+This state spans three different kernel modules:
+`nfssrv` (the NFS server kernel module), `klmmod` (kernel lock manager module), and `sharefs` (the kernel "sharetab" filesystem).

 ### NFS Server State

 A majority of the NFS server state can be instantiated into Zone-Specific Data (ZSD).
-Earlier implementations instantiated ZSD for each of:
+Prior to this project, modules instantiated ZSD for each of:

 - NFS Export Table (`nfs_export_t`)